What is Nobles looking for in an applicant?

 Can we visit the Nobles campus on our own?

 Our policy during the COVID-19 pandemic is that no visitors are allowed on campus for any reason.
 We kindly ask that you refrain from walking or driving around the campus at this time.
 Please stay tuned for updates.
 The policy will be reevaluated as the school year progresses.

 Given that an interview is a required part of Nobles application process, is it better to interview early in the admission cycle or later?

-The timing that you choose for when to interview has absolutely no bearing on how your application might then be reviewed.
-Some people have the misconception that an interviewer might better recall a student they interviewed closer to the application deadline, than one who interviewed earlier in the process.
-This is absolutely untrue.
-Our interviewers spend countless hours writing comments about the candidate that they spent time with so that the information is available to application reviewers no matter when the candidate interviewed.
-Interview time slots do fill up quickly.
-In order to visit when it is best for you, please schedule early in the season.
-Information regarding scheduling an interview online will be emailed to parents.
+When you interview has absolutely no bearing on how your application is reviewed.
+Some have the misconception that an interviewer might better recall a candidate who interviewed closer to the application deadline than one who appeared earlier in the process, but that’s untrue.
+Our interviewers spend countless hours writing comments about each candidate, so that the information is available to application reviewers no matter when the interview took place.
+Interview slots do fill up quickly.
+In order to interview when it is most convenient for you, we recommend you schedule early in the season.
+To learn how to schedule your interview, please visit our apply page.